Incorporating AI into 30,000 employees’ most critical and beloved tool

 OUTCOME

-Tech showed what was possible, design & research set the direction
+Tech showed what was possible, design determined what was worth building

-As we got traction early on, the excitement from leadership was growing.
-This also meant that imaginations were in overdrive.
+As we got traction early on, the excitement from leadership grew and imaginations were in overdrive.
 A mix of incremental feature improvements and fully automated agent-based solutions were dreamed up every time a senior stakeholder was in the room with our team.
-And the quickly evolving tech capabilities made all of these seem just barely out of reach—and closer by the day.

 I led the team in developing a framework to organize our user journeys around Finding, Creating, and Refining—the primary tasks a consultant is doing in PowerPoint.
 This was valuable in both managing up to stakeholders as we communicated our priorities, and to focus our ongoing user research efforts around these pillars of consultant workflow.